Futures Trading Basics

 Some of the most widely traded futures include:

-- Equity index futures (such as S&P 500 futures).
+- Equity index futures (such as contracts linked to major stock indices).

 - Crude oil, natural gas and other energy futures.